The application deadline has passed.

 HOW TO APPLY

-1. Applicants must be full-time college students or recent college graduates.
+- Applicants must be full-time college students or recent college graduates (within one year).

-2. Applicants must have already secured a 2014 summer internship before applying for the internship grant.
-The stipend is to be used toward living expenses and/or transportation during your internship.
-Accepted applicants will be required to sign a waver acknowledging this.
+- Applicants must have secured a 2017 summer internship before applying for the internship grant.
+The stipend is to be used towards living expenses and/or transportation during your internship.
+Accepted applicants will be required to sign a waiver acknowledging this.